 Paddy Buckley, Head of Video Products and Strategy at Stuff NZ, wanted to move quickly to create a new type of video destination.
 His organization’s goal was to go beyond the traditional news publisher model and audience into entertainment and other areas—creating a curated collection of videos, which would appeal to Stuff’s large local audience in a brand-safe environment.

 Through this expansion, Stuff would grow its audience, ad inventory, and revenue opportunity.
 But how would Paddy get his OTT experience to market, across many devices, on his aggressive timeline?

 With the number of subscriptions to video on-demand services globally expected to top 947 million by 2024—more than twice the number of subscriptions there were in 2018—many content owners and licensors are considering the many paths to executing their OTT experiences.

+It’s become increasingly clear that media companies must go beyond linear broadcasts to meet viewers’ changing appetites.
+In fact, the 2019 edition of Deloitte’s annual Digital media trends survey found that—for the first time in their results—more people have at least one video streaming subscription (69%) than have a traditional pay TV subscription (65%).
 But just as the pool of OTT viewers is growing, the market is becoming increasingly crowded.
 While just how many new streaming services are launching every year is a tough number to pinpoint, conventional wisdom suggests there should be at least 500 new OTT platforms rolling out annually for the next three years or so.
 Last year, in the U.S., for example, there were 20 services launched (the high was 67 in 2015, according to Parks Associates).

 This year is likely to challenge the 2015 high, as there have been a swarm of OTT players entering the market.
 More and more household names—from Disney to Apple— are releasing OTT offerings, making today’s streaming wars the most competitive yet.